-Desired performance outcome Requirement Guidelines Where addressed in this EIS balanced, well focused and legal.
-3. It is the Proponent's responsibility to determine whether the project needs to be referred to the Commonwealth Department of Agriculture, Water and the Environment (DAWE) for an approval under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-If DAWE has determined that an approval is required under the EPBC Act, supplementary environmental assessment requirements may need to be issued to ensure a streamlined assessment under the Bilateral Agreement can be achieved. significant infrastructure guidelines (DPIE, 2021) The project is not expected to have a significant impact on matters of national environmental significance (MNES).
-Notwithstanding, Transport has referred the project to the Department of Climate Change, Energy, the Environment and Water (DCCEEW) to confirm that approval under the EPBC Act would not be required.
-At the time of finalisation of this EIS there has been no decision 4.
-Where the project requires approval under the EPBC Act and is being assessed under the Bilateral Agreement (pursuant to Amending Agreement No. 1), the EIS must include: (a) consideration of any Protected Matters that may be impacted by the development where the Commonwealth Minister has determined that the proposal is a Controlled Action; (b) identification and assessment of those Protected Matters that are likely to be significantly impacted; (c) details of how significant impacts to Protected Matters have been avoided, mitigated and, if necessary, offset; and (d) consideration of, and reference to, any relevant conservation advices, recovery plans and threat abatement plans. by DCCEEW on whether the project is a controlled action or not.
-Chapter 6 (Statutory context) Appendix B (Statutory compliance) 5.
-The onus is on the Proponent to ensure legislative requirements relevant to the project are met.
+Desired Performance Outcome Requirement Guidelines Environmental Impact Assessment Process The process for assessment of the proposal is transparent, balanced, well focussed and legal.
+The Environmental Impact Statement must be prepared in accordance with Part 3 of Schedule 2 of the Environmental Planning and Assessment Regulation 2000 (the EP&A Regulation).
+The EIS must be prepared having regard to the Department's State Significant Infrastructure Guidelines and other State Significant Project Guidelines, as relevant.
+It is the Proponent's responsibility to determine whether the project needs to be referred to the Commonwealth Department of Agriculture, Water and the Environment (DAWE) for an approval under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+If DAWE has determined that an approval is required under the EPBC Act, supplementary environmental assessment requirements may need to be issued to ensure a streamlined assessment under the Bilateral Agreement State significant infrastructure guidelines - preparing an environmental impact statement, Appendix B to the State significant infrastructure guidelines (DPIE, 2021) can be achieved.
+4. Where the project requires approval under the EPBC Act and is being assessed under the Bilateral Agreement (pursuant to Amending Agreement No. 1), the EIS must include: (a) consideration of any Protected Matters that may be impacted by the development where the Commonwealth Minister has determined that the proposal is a Controlled Action; (b) identification and assessment of those Protected Matters that are likely to be significantly impacted; (c) details of how significant impacts to Protected Matters have been avoided, mitigated and, if necessary, offset; and (d) consideration of, and reference to, any relevant conservation advices, recovery plans and threat abatement plans.
+5. The onus is on the Proponent to ensure legislative requirements relevant to the project are met.
+2. Environmental Impact Statement The project is described in sufficient detail to enable clear understanding that the project has been developed through The EIS must include, but not necessarily be limited to, the following: (a) a summary of the project as a whole that has regards to the economic, environmental and social impacts of the project and the principles of ecologically sustainable development; (b) an introduction; State significant infrastructure guidelines - preparing an environmental impact statement, Appendix